Stonewall (charity): Chief Executives

+From 2022 to October 2023, the chair of the board of trustees was Iain Anderson.
+Anderson said: "My priority is fighting for trans people & securing a trans equality strategy that will support the trans community."

+In October 2023, Catherine Dixon became chair of the trustees.

 Transgender issues

 Award nomination protests

 In 2008, transgender rights activists picketed the Stonewall Awards in protest of the nomination of The Guardian contributor Julie Bindel for Journalist of the Year, who had written a piece in 2004 entitled "Gender Benders Beware" asserting that sex reassignment surgery was "unnecessary mutilation".
 Sue Perkins, winner of Entertainer of the Year, said she supported the decision to picket the event and that she was "incredibly upset that anyone has been offended".
 Comedian Amy Lame, nominee for Entertainer of the Year, considered the protest "insulting to Stonewall", which had "achieved so much for so many people – gay, lesbian, bisexual, transgender", saying "all of those people have been included in laws they helped to change."

 In 2010, The Sun journalist Bill Leckie was nominated for the same award for his column on gay rugby player Gareth Thomas, in spite of being criticised in a Stonewall Scotland report in 2007 for his comments regarding a drag queen bingo night.
 Several trans rights campaigners made a direct comparison between the Leckie and Bindel nominations.
 A similar demonstration was planned for the awards ceremony, but was cancelled after Stonewall withdrew the nomination.
 Writing in The Guardian, Natacha Kennedy argued Stonewall was "holding back transgender equality", highlighting the nomination and claiming that trans people are unable to join the organisation despite having been "central to the 1969 Stonewall riots", as well as criticising the use of the pejorative term "tranny" in Stonewall's anti-homophobia film Fit, aimed at secondary schools.